MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 1. When prompted, enter the event-hub URL you saved in Exercise 1, Step 9.
 Then press Enter.

-1. When prompted, enter the name ("SendPolicy") of the policy you created for the Azure event hub in Exercise 1, Step 6.
+1. When prompted, enter the name of the policy (SendPolicy) you created for the Azure event hub in Exercise 1, Step 6.
 Then press Enter.

 1. When prompted, enter the key that you saved in Exercise 1, Step 7.
 Then press Enter.